 They have a very keen sense of smell and this plays an important role in wolf communication.
 Large numbers of sweat glands are found on their face, back, feet and under the rectum.
 They use these, together with urine, to mark their territory.
 This is also the way females communicate their reproductive state during the breeding season.

-Chamonix has long been a centre for mountain sports of all kinds, and this definitely includes long-distance trekking.
+Chamonix has long been a centre for mountain sports of all kinds, and this definitely includes long-distance treks like the TMB.
 Many hikes of all lengths pass through the valley, from a riverside stroll to a months-long traverse of the Alps.

 The Chamonix-Zermatt route is often called the Walker’s Haute Route to differentiate it from the higher altitude skiing or mountaineering Haute Route.
 It takes a route from the foot of Mont Blanc to the foot of the Matterhorn.
 This involves some sustained high-level sections and numerous Alpine passes and valleys.